 Thursday, January 30, 7 - 8:30 p.m. (doors open at 6 p.m.) • Delaware State University Education & Humanities Theatre, 1200 N. Dupont Highway, Dover, Delaware 19901

-A free event featuring Delaware's Poet Laureate the Twin Poets Nnamdi Chukwuocha and Albert Mills, the Delaware State University spoken word group Spoken Word Artists United and the Delaware State University Gospel Choir.
-Enjoy a mixture of spiritual and gospel music, both old and new, added to the contemporary rhythm of spoken word at this assembly of wonderful talent!
+A free event featuring Delaware's Poet Laureate the Twin Poets Nnamdi Chukwuocha and Albert Mills, the Delaware State University spoken word group Spoken Word Artists United, the Delaware State University Concert Choir and the Delaware State University Gospel Choir.
+In addition, there will be historical interpretations by Delaware State University students and faculty of interviews with Delaware African Americans.
+Enjoy a mixture of spiritual and gospel music, both old and new, added to the voices from the past and the contemporary rhythm of spoken word at this assembly of wonderful talent!
 Tickets are not required for this event.
-Delaware State University Education & Humanities Theater,1200 N. Dupont Highway, Dover, Delaware 19901

 Delaware's Minority Education Before Integration